clowdr-app/clowdr-web-app/README.md

 After this command runs, you should be able to see all tables with some essential data stored in the database in Back4App.

 Select the `InstanceConfiguration` table, and click on the security icon on the top-right (a shield-like icon).
 Double check that Public read and write and unchecked, then add the role name `ClowdrSysAdmin` (press the tab key after typing this word), and check both Read and Write permissions this role.
 Click save.

+BCP: Pressing tab in my browser (safari) selected the URL bar at the top! right arrow might have worked.

 #### Set Up Hosting and Live Query